joseTamezPena/Finite-Particles/README.md

 ## Magnetic Force

 The **magnetic force** and the **vacuum magnetic permeability** emerge from interactions between **neutral currents** (e.g., moving neutral particles) and moving charged particles , driven by the exchange of vector corpuscles.
-Evidence is presented in the MagneticForce folder.
+Evidence is presented in the MagneticForce folder for a current in a loop.

 ## Gravitational Force

 **Gravity** arises as a net attractive force between **neutral composite particles** (e.g., atoms with a positively charged nucleus and a negatively charged shell).
-The slight difference in stocastic velocity distributions between positive and negative charges results in an expected and small attraction.
+The slight difference in stocastic velocity distributions between positive and negative charges results in an Expected small attraction.
 The equations of interaction are derived in the GravityForce/SteadySate folder

 ## Galactic Rotation Curves